avasymons12/assignment2-AS/README.md

 # assignment2-AS
 My assignment repository

-This repo includes
+This repo includes:
-1) penguins data set
+1) The `penguins.csv` dataset
-2) descriptive data analysis script (rmd), which calculates max and mean bill length, as well as, a box plot displaying body mass by island --- this comes in a markdown output (html)
+2) A descriptive data analysis script (Rmd) that:
+- Calculates the max, min, and mean bill length
+- generates a box plot of body mass by island
+- creates a histogram of bill depth
+All outputs are rendered in an HTML document.
-3) How to reproduce: Clone the repo, open the descriptive analysis file, in rStudio in a rmd file, run the script, obtain outputs in html doc form
+3) How to reproduce, do the following:
+Clone the repo, open the `.Rmd` file in RStudio, run the script, and view the output as an HTML document.